Label-free quantification of metabolites

 Figure 33: Features A and B correspond to the same analyte.
 The linking of features between runs (indicated by an arrow) allows comparing feature intensities.

-• After the MapAlignerPoseClustering node, add a FeatureLinkerUnlabeledQT node (Community Nodes > OpenMS>Map Alignment) and adjust the following settings:
+• After the MapAlignerPoseClustering node, add a FeatureLinkerUnlabeledKD node (Community Nodes > OpenMS>Map Alignment) and adjust the following settings:

-The parameters change the behavior of FeatureLinkerUnlabeledQT as follows (similar to the parameters we adjusted for MapAlignerPoseClustering):
+The parameters change the behavior of FeatureLinkerUnlabeledKD as follows (similar to the parameters we adjusted for MapAlignerPoseClustering):

-• After the FeatureLinkerUnlabeledQT node, add a TextExporter node (Community Nodes > OpenMS > File Handling).
+• After the FeatureLinkerUnlabeledKD node, add a TextExporter node (Community Nodes > OpenMS > File Handling).

 • Add an Output Folder node and configure it with an output directory where you want to store the resulting files.